Frequently Asked Questions

 Communication methods vary from course to course, but most instructors use email and discussion forums as their primary contact methods.
 Please note that our courses are taught in English and you need to be proficient in reading and writing English.

 If you are a full-time UNC-Chapel Hill undergraduate, you can take one course during the fall and spring semesters.
-You can take two courses in the summer regardless of how you register for them (either Summer Session I, Summer Session II or full Summer Session).

 If you are a part-time UNC-Chapel Hill undergraduate or a UNC-Chapel Hill student trying to regain eligibility, you can take two courses during any semester or in the summer.
 If you are trying to regain eligibility, you’ll need advisor or dean approval.